 Robin Hood prides itself on being the largest poverty-fighting organization in New York.
 All donations go to fund its different programs.
 These include job training, early childhood education, and providing meals to those in need.

 Volunteer in New York CityVolunteer in New York City

 Citymeals on WheelsCitymeals on Wheels

-One of the best-known organizations which for 35 years has been providing meals to the elderly and housebound.
+One of the best-known organizations for 35 years has been providing meals to the elderly and housebound.
 As a volunteer, you’ll not only be providing meals but also companionship.
-They also run other programs throughout the year such as writing letters and spending time with seniors.
+They also run other programs throughout the year, such as writing letters and spending time with seniors.

 The Grand Central Food ProgramThe Grand Central Food Program

-Sponsored by the Coalition for the Homeless, the Grand Central Food Program started out in 1985 after a homeless woman had died of starvation in Grand Central Terminal.
+Sponsored by the Coalition for the Homeless, the Grand Central Food Program started in 1985 after a homeless woman had died of starvation in Grand Central Terminal.
 It’s now the largest mobile soup kitchen in New York.
 What makes it different from other soup kitchens is that it brings the goods directly to those in need.
-They run throughout the year and encourage people to commit beyond the holiday season.
+In addition, they run throughout the year and encourage people to commit beyond the holiday season.

 The Actors Theater Workshop Holiday ProgramThe Actors Theater Workshop Holiday Program

-Every year since 1995, the Actors Theater Workshop has been providing the cities homeless children with a unique and life-changing experience through their 12-week theater and education program.
+Since 1995, the Actors Theater Workshop has been providing the cities homeless children with a unique and life-changing experience through their 12-week theater and education program.
 This year they’re looking for volunteers for December 11th and 12th to help over 100 children living in temporary housing.
-Volunteers can help with decorating the theater, cooking up a holiday feat and looking after the children.
+In addition, volunteers can help decorate the theater, cook up a holiday feast, and look after the children.